navseth/lru/README.md

 # Unit Testing

 To ensure completeness with my implementation, I have also added unit tests.
-These tests were written with Jest and can be found in the `__tests__`.
+These tests were written with Jest and can be found in the `__tests__` folder.